Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 These changes should not affect any existing workflows (unless you have custom logic based on the old logs output).

+### Removal of additional debug logs for the `snowflake_grant_privileges_to_role` resource

+The environment variable `SF_TF_ADDITIONAL_DEBUG_LOGGING` was used to turn on the additional logging in the `snowflake_grant_privileges_to_role` resource.
+The additional logger was later used in multiple other places.
+We are currently removing it completely; however, we plan to address the logging topic globally in the provider.

+These changes should not affect any existing workflows (unless you have custom logic based on the additional logs output - `sf-tf-additional-debug` prefix).

 ## v1.0.3 ➞ v1.0.4

 ### Fixed external_function VARCHAR return_type